Imaging Associates offers DEXA scan services using the latest imaging technology at our radiology clinics across Melbourne, Gippsland and Wagga Wagga.

 Book an appointment

-Woman having a DEXA scan at Imaging Associates.
+A woman having a DEXA scan at Imaging Associates.

 What do you need to know?